 This post contains affiliate links.
 Please read my full disclosure here.
 As an Amazon associate, I earn from qualifying purchases without any extra cost to you.

-Quitting meat after spending years of relishing the non-vegetarian dishes, is not always easy, especially during the initial few days, maybe months or even years of the cruelty-free journey.
+Quitting meat after spending years of relishing non-vegetarian food, is not always easy, especially during the initial few days, maybe months, or even years of the cruelty-free journey.

-However, as you start discovering / inventing/ re-creating tasty vegetarian or vegan recipes you start enjoying the peace on your plate.
+However, as you start discovering and creating tasty vegetarian or vegan recipes, you start enjoying the peace on your plate.

-Kerala is a beautiful state of Southern India and is also known as “Land of spices".
+Kerala is a beautiful state of Southern India and is also known as "the land of spices".

 The climate of Kerala is considered to be perfect for cultivating rich quality spices.
 The state holds a very prominent place in spice trading across the globe since ancient times.